OpenTelemetry Distributed Tracing

 • A span context that propagates trace ID and other data between different services.

-Trace is a tree of spans that shows the path that a request makes through an app.
-Root span is the first span in a trace.
+A trace is a tree of spans that shows the path that a request makes through an app.
+The root span is the first span in a trace.

 Span names